 The third-year resident attends a four-week course at the American Institute of Radiologic Pathology in Silver Spring, Maryland.
-Reasonable living expenses up to $3,500 are covered.
-Additional training is received in angio/interventional and neuro interventional procedures as well as perinatal ultrasound, pediatric, musculoskeletal, and MRI imaging.
-The resident continues to refine his/her skills in chest imaging and gastro/genitourinary fluoroscopy.
+Reasonable living expenses up to $3,200 are covered as well as registration in the amount of $1,800.
+The third-year resident also attends a board review course with the hospital reimbursing $1,000 of those expenses.
+Additional training is received in angio/interventional and neuro interventional procedures as well as body, musculoskeletal, and MRI imaging.

-In the fourth year, the resident has a third ultrasound rotation, a GI/GU rotation, chest, nuclear medicine, cardiology, a third mammography rotation, MRI/CT B (4), MSK/MRI (4), MRI/CT B (4), and an elective rotation.
+During the fourth year, the resident completes training in mammography, perinatal, nuclear medicine, and cardiac.
 The elective rotation is usually done in the resident's chosen area of fellowship training.

 Initially, first-year residents observe faculty, perform procedures, interpret film, and dictate reports.
 As residents become more proficient with techniques and film interpretation, and under the direction of the faculty, residents are permitted to dictate preliminary reports, monitor exams, and perform procedures under direct supervision.
 All final reports are checked and signed personally by the faculty.

 By the second and third years of training, the residents are given more responsibility commensurate with their individual level of maturity, achievement, skills, and experience in performing radiological procedures, film interpretation, and reporting.
 Resident assignments are based on assessment of each individual's abilities and progress in order to achieve an appropriate balance between patient care standards and promotion of each resident's competence and initiative.
 However, even for senior residents, all films are reviewed and reports are checked and signed by the faculty.